 The motions judge had rejected this argument, noting that the relevant intention at play was Demme’s intention to access the records.
 Once this was demonstrated, the intention to cause harm flowed naturally.
 The harm suffered by the plaintiffs was each patient’s “loss of control over their private information”, and so the unlawful accessing of the information was tantamount to an intention to cause harm.
 The Court of Appeal found no legal error requiring intervention.

-Contact Milosevic Fiske LLP For Exceptional Legal Representation in Insurance-Related Matters
+Contact Milosevic & Associates For Exceptional Legal Representation in Insurance-Related Matters